 Effects on the nervous system

 Ifosfamide can affect the nervous system.
 You may feel very drowsy or confused, or you may have hallucinations.
-You may feel dizzy or unsteady.
-Rarely, this treatment can cause seizures (fits).
+You may also feel dizzy or unsteady.
+Rarely, this treatment can cause fits (seizures).
 Tell your doctor or nurse straight away if you have any of these symptoms.
 They may make some changes to your treatment if they become a problem for you.

 It’s important not to drive or operate machinery if you have these side effects.